Carlos Villa

 Carlos Villa (December 11, 1936 – March 23, 2013) was a Filipino-American visual artist, curator and faculty member in the Painting Department at the San Francisco Art Institute.
 His work often explored the meaning of cultural diversity and sought to expand awareness of multicultural issues in the arts.

 Early life and education

-Carlos Villa was born on December 11, 1936 in San Francisco, California, to immigrant parents in the Tenderloin District.
-He was introduced to art when taking lessons with his cousin, Leo Valledor, who taught him to study etchings by Matisse.
+Carlos Villa was born on December 11, 1936, in San Francisco, California, to immigrant parents in the Tenderloin District.
+He was introduced to art when taking lessons with Leo Valledor, who taught him to study etchings by Matisse.
+Valledor and Villa were close friends and often referred to each other as "cousins" even though they were not related.

-Villa started to display his work in 1958 and went on to receive a B.F.A. in Education in 1961 from the California School of Fine Arts (now known as San Francisco Art Institute), and a subsequent M.F.A. degree in Painting in 1963 from Mills College.
+Villa started to display his work in 1958 and went on to receive a B.F.A. in Education in 1961 from the California School of Fine Arts (now known as San Francisco Art Institute), and a subsequent M.F.A. degree in painting in 1963 from Mills College.
 He studied under Richard Diebenkorn, Elmer Bischoff, Frank Lobdell, and Ralph DuCasse.